-Infrastructure Ontario is a Crown agency of the Province under the Ontario Infrastructure and Lands Corporation Act, 2011 and has been provided a Revolving Credit Facility to a maximum amount of \$100 million maturing on March 27, 2023.
-As of March 31, 2020 Infrastructure Ontario had not drawn any funds from this facility (2019 - nil).
+Infrastructure Ontario, a Crown agency of the Province governed by the Ontario Infrastructure and Lands Corporation Act, 2011, has been provided a Revolving Credit Facility to a maximum amount of \$100 million maturing on March 27, 2023.
+As of March 31, 2021, Infrastructure Ontario had not drawn any funds from this facility (2020 - nil).